Azure-Samples/cognitive-services-FaceAPIEnrollmentSample/README.md

 1. Clone the git repository for the [sample enrollment app](https://github.com/azure-samples/cognitive-services-FaceAPIEnrollmentSample).
 1. To set up your development environment, follow the <a href="https://reactnative.dev/docs/environment-setup"  title="React Native documentation"  target="_blank">React Native documentation <span class="docon docon-navigate-external x-hidden-focus"></span></a>.
 Select **React Native CLI Quickstart**.
 Select **macOS** as your development OS and **iOS** as the target OS.
 Complete the section **Installing dependencies**.
 1. Download your preferred text editor such as [Visual Studio Code](https://code.visualstudio.com/).
-You will also need to download XCode.
+You will also need to download Xcode.
 1. Retrieve your FaceAPI endpoint and key in the Azure portal under the **Overview** tab of your resource.
 Don't check in your Face API key to your remote repository.
-1. Run the app using either a simulated device from XCode, or your own iOS device.
+1. Run the app using either a simulated device from Xcode, or your own iOS device.
 To test your app on a physical device, follow the relevant <a href="https://reactnative.dev/docs/running-on-device"  title="React Native documentation"  target="_blank">React Native documentation <span class="docon docon-navigate-external x-hidden-focus"></span></a>.

 ### Quickstart